BIGJRA/BIGJRA.github.io/reborn.md

 The PULSE we never actually got to fight is here at last... and it's about as annoying as you'd expect.
 Basically, it has Shedinja's 1 HP gimmick on top of Sturdy, meaning it just shrugs off every attack!
 On top of its Lum Berry and the rest of the team having Safeguard and Rage Powder, the team makes every attempt to prevent you from simply poisoning it.
 The New World field prevents weather chip damage as well.
 With field-boosted Earth Power and always max power Eruption, it hits hard too, so trying to stall out its PP may result in your team dead.
 The rest of the team is a solid Double's support team.

 How DO you beat it, then?
 Camerupt's ONLY good stat is SpA, so if you get up Light Screen and get out some Pokemon with good SpD, you might be able to just eat its attacks and focus on the rest of the team, all of which aren't really dedicated attackers.
 Eventually you can use Toxic on it once the support is dead!
-"Easy mode" is just to send out a Pokemon with Mold Breaker, Gastro Acid, Worry Seed, etc., since Camerupt can then be literally knocked out with Lick or any other non Normal/Fighting-type attacking move once it loses its ability.
+"Easy mode" is just to send out a Pokemon with Mold Breaker, Gastro Acid, Worry Seed, etc., since Camerupt can then be literally knocked out with Lick or any other non Normal/Fighting type attacking move once it loses its ability.
 Then the rest of the fight is fairly simple.

 Get the second *Nanab Berry* for winning.